You are here

 Prior to joining the Philharmonic, Kuszyk was a member of the Kansas City Symphony for five years (Associate Principal Oboe and Acting Principal Oboe) and taught oboe at the University of Missouri in Kansas City.
 She has made concerto appearances with the Los Angeles Philharmonic, the National Symphony, the Kansas City Camerata, and the Kansas City Chamber Orchestra.
 In addition, she has performed with the Boston Symphony (as guest principal oboe), the Virginia Symphony, the Charleston Symphony, the Tanglewood Fellowship Orchestra, and the Summerfest Chamber Music series in Kansas City.
 From 1999-2007, she was a member of the Grant Teton Music Festival Orchestra, occupying the principal oboe chair beginning in 2000.

 Kuszyk is an active performer in the LA Phil’s Chamber Music Society series, and participated in the North American premiere of Esa-Pekka Salonen’s quintet piece Memoria.
-She currently teaches at Biola and Azusa Pacific universities.
+She currently teaches at Biola and Azusa Pacific universities and The Master’s College.